+Name: Casper (Cary) Knoop

+Home Address:

+Mailing Address (if different):

+Phone: (home) (cell)

+(WOIK) -

+Email:

-Name: Casper (Cary) K noop Home Address: Mailing Address (if differe nt): Phone: (home) (work) (cell) Email: Please respond to the following lowing sections on a separate attachment: • ' previous experience on a public agency are currently a member of any commissions II.
-Statement of Qualifications: Provide a brief statement indicating why you are interested in serving on the IWC and why you are qualified for this appointment.
-III.
-Relevant Work or Volunteer Experience: Please list your current employer and relevant volunteer experience including organization, address, position and dates.
-IV.
+Please respond to the following sections on a separate attachment:

+- I. Commission/Committee Experience: What is your previous experience on a public agency commission or committee?
+Please also note if you are currently a member of any commissions or committees. - II.
+Statement of Qualifications: Provide a brief statement indicating why you are interested in serving on the IWC and why you are qualified for this appointment. - III.
+Relevant Work or Volunteer Experience: Please list your current employer and relevant volunteer experience including organization, address, position and dates. - IV.
 Bio or Resume: Please include your current biography or resume.

-Certification: I certify the . / / and complete to the best of my knowledge.
-Date May 15, 2018 Return the application to your appointing party for signature (see www.alamedactc.org/app_pages/view/8), or fax (510.893.6489) or mail it to Alameda CTC.
-Appointing Party: Signature: Date: Signature: Steven Bocian
+Certification: I certify that the above information is true and complete to the best of my knowledge.